ykotturi/socialmedia-feedback-workshop/README.md

 Please note this workshop is a research study hosted by Carnegie-Mellon University.
 At the beginning of the workshop, you will be presented with a consent form.
 You will be compensated $25 for your participation.

-<div id="child"></div>

-## Child care will be provided
-We will have a CPR-trained care provider present.
-If you plan to bring your child(ren), be sure to indicate this in the RSVP form, along with the number of children so that we provide adequate support.

-If there are other barriers that prohibit your attendance, please let us know!
-It is our goal to make this workshop as accessible as possible.

-<a href="#top">Back to top</a>
 <div id ="participants"></div>

 ## How to attend